 Richmond is on the menu for all you foodies out there.
 You will find deliciousness being served up in each restaurant with every one having their own distinct flavor and atmosphere.
 Kitchen at the Loft prepares locally sourced farm-to-table ingredients and all organic meats to create their entrees.
 Everything is made in-house including breads and buns.

 The Heartland Wine & Ale Trail spotlights the flavor of local wineries and breweries in scenic eastern Indiana.
-With ten stops along the trail, you will find this journey to be a refreshing retreat for both the wine and ale enthusiast.
+With thirteen stops along the trail, you will find this journey to be a refreshing retreat for both the wine and ale enthusiast.
 All sites are family-owned and are small production enterprises where tasting means talking directly with the owner, winemaker, or brewmaster.
-Area wineries and breweries include Wilson Wines, J & J Winery, Noble Order Brewing Company, New Boswell Brewery & Tap Room, Olde Sch
+Area wineries and breweries include Wilson Wines, J & J Winery, Noble Order Brewing Company, New Boswell Brewery & Tap Room, The

 Richmond/Wayne County is a place where expression thrives through many forms of visual arts.
 We offer a variety of art trails and museums to make your trip memorable and captivating.